 (That’s a very short ingredient list!
 Even shorter if you like to omit the light soy sauce.
 I just like the flavour)

-*I personally do not cook with MSG, so I substitute with Chicken stock powder.
+*I personally do not cook with MSG, so I substitute with Anchovy Powder.
 If you want to use MSG, just add about half a teaspoon.

 First, wash the leaves thoroughly, roughly tear with hand, and add the salt.
 Leave for several minutes, then squeeze all the juice out (you’ll inevitably tear some more leaves, that also helps in getting the juice out).
 Rinse, and squeeze again.
 Set aside.